jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 title:  "Inside the Model"
 date:   2021-08-06 15:00:00 +0200
 excerpt: >-
-  2/ In this article, we explore the generic structure of a deep-learning model.
+  2/ In this article, we explore the generic structure of a deep learning model.
 ---

 ## Introduction

-In the [previous article]({% post_url 2021-08-05-general-concepts %}), we mentioned the prominent part the deep-learning $ model $ plays in the **learning**.
+In the [previous article]({% post_url 2021-08-05-general-concepts %}), we mentioned the prominent part the deep learning $ model $ plays in the **learning**.

 In this article we will explore the $ model $ structure further.

 ## The Layers

-Without any further ado, here is what a typical deep-learning $ model $ looks like:
+Without any further ado, here is what a typical deep learning $ model $ looks like:

 ![Layers](/_assets/images/model/Layers.png)